ropensci/quadkeyr/paper/paper.md

 the Centers for Disease Control and Prevention.

-We want to acknowledge the ROpenSci community, specially Maria Paula Caldas,
+We want to acknowledge the ROpenSci community, especially Emily Riederer, Maria Paula Caldas,
-Vincent van Hees and Miles McBain for their review comments.
+Vincent van Hees, and Miles McBain, for their valuable comments and support during the review process.

 # References